thmcards/thmcards/README.md

 # ARSnova Flashcards

-ArsNova Flashcards is a digital recreation of a classic learning tool.
+ARSnova Flashcards is a digital recreation of a classic learning tool.
 The service offers students a modern and intuitive access to one of the most successful proven learning methods.
 THMcards is being developed as a modern Single Page Application.

 ## Getting Started